Conference Report: Russia is Gearing up for a Long War. Are we Ready?

 Instead, the West should be working towards victory for Ukraine and provide the country with everything it needs to achieve this.
 At the same time, we should permanently minimise the Kremlin’s capacity for aggression through a combination of military deterrence and containment.
 The conference agreed that the Putin regime is the main obstacle to sustainable peace in Europe and for democratic reforms in Russia.

 Panelists pointed out that Putin openly sees the war against Ukraine as part of a long conflict to weaken the West and undermine the rules-based liberal order, which in his eyes is Western supremacy.
 And Russia is not acting alone, but in an alliance with Iran and China.
 For this reason, a Kremlin victory would have catastrophic consequences for the future international order.
+That is why the West, if it wants to succeed, needs both a strategy for victory and reconstruction in Ukraine and a long-term strategy to transform Russia and not just to weaken the Kremlin.
+Even if it does not seem likely at present, every opportunity should be used to achieve changes in Russia.

 Possible elements of such a strategy: